 A Crossing of the Trinity & Brazos Valley Railroad and the St. Louis Southwestern Railroad

-The T&BV had an interesting and tumultuous history, but this part of its route system had limited traffic.
-The line from Hubbard to Hillsboro was abandoned in 1935, eventually eliminating the need for Tower 46 in 1940.
-In 1942, the opposite direction, to Mexia, was abandoned, leaving Hubbard with only Cotton Belt service.
+While the T&BV had an interesting place in Texas railroad history, this part of its route system saw limited traffic, and the line from Hillsboro to Hubbard was abandoned in 1935.
+Tower 46 was decommissioned in 1940, and in 1942, the T&BV line from Hubbard to Mexia was abandoned.
 Much of the former T&BV right-of-way is now occupied by Texas Highway 171 between Hillsboro and Mexia.
 The Cotton Belt was absorbed into the Southern Pacific system and the line to Waco was abandoned in the 1980s.

 Historic Map - Tower 46 location

 Above: This 1909 Sanborn Fire Insurance Map of Hubbard shows the crossing of the two railroads at the top center of the image at what is actually the northeastern edge of town.
 The T&BV line from Hillsboro to Mexia crosses left-to-right at an angle, with a spur extending vertically down to the center of town.
 The Cotton Belt line rises vertically from the bottom of the image (southwest) to the northeast with a slight easterly curve before it crosses the T&BV crossing at Tower 46.